RSVP here for the Convocation of the College of Fellows!

 As Plato taught, philosophy is an intrinsically dialogical activity, and thus my goal in the classroom is to engage students in a conversation in which we critically evaluate arguments and examine our own presuppositions.
 I often find it helpful to consider historical theories alongside contemporary theories; this can be mutually enlightening as we seek clarity on perennial topics in philosophy.
 Further, whenever possible I like to bring work from other disciplines (e.g., physics, psychology, art) into the conversation, which can help call attention to philosophical claims that need to be evaluated more carefully, as well as reveal ways in which the tools of philosophy are valuable for interdisciplinary discourse.

-I am a member of the American Philosophical Association, the American Catholic Philosophical Association, and the Society for Medieval and Renaissance Philosophy.
+I am a member of the American Philosophical Association, the American Catholic Philosophical Association, the Society for Medieval and Renaissance Philosophy, and The Society of Christian Philosophers.